philhanna/mahjonggstats/README.md

 # mahjonggstats
 Go program to display statistics from Gnome mahjongg.

-## Unstable
-This version is still under active development.
-The Python branch is fully functional.

 ## Software architecture
 This project uses a [Model-View-Controller][idMVC] approach.
 Here are the types associated with each: